The biggest problem that telecom operators face is keeping up with the demands of the connected customer.*

 But there’s a paradox.
 Amazon and others have learned to understand their customers and predict their behaviour.
 But telcos have just as much of the raw ingredients to do the same thing.
 Amazon knows every customer’s browsing and purchase history, searches and ratings.
 However, telcos are in a position to create an equally - if not richer - view of every single customer.
 So what’s stopping them?
 What is so difficult?

 FANG businesses have invested millions creating a machine to mine the data, look for patterns and find meaning.
 For the most part, telcos have invested incredible amounts in creating and analysing data about their network - to improve network quality.
 The customer understanding and personalisation machine that the telcos have is thin in comparison.
+The genuine customer insight just isn't there.
 FANG companies are using customer insights to create stronger affinity between their brand and their customers; telcos feel nowhere close.
 Despite having rich data in the business, the majority of it remains unused - it’s difficult to access, and virtually impossible to work with using conventional ‘big data’ tools.

 It doesn’t have to be like that.

 Imagine you could understand your customers more deeply and more personally than Amazon does.
 What if the digital picture you had of your customers wasn’t just data points?
 What if it was a solid human picture of their interests and desires; a picture of where they’ve come from, why, and what they will do next?
 More than that though, you need to make sense of the network data to paint a rich picture of the world your customers live in.
 It’s no good just knowing your customer is young and female.
-If you know she’s a single mother of a young child, she works on shifts and has strong affinities to specific brands, you can really engage her with relevant messages and create a positive experience.
+If you know she’s a single mother of a young child, she works on shifts and has strong affinities to specific brands, you can really create customer engagement using relevant messages and real-time insight that create a positive experience.

 The only way to win back wallet share from Netflix and Amazon lovers is to have a better understanding of your customers than they can.
 Because you’ve got millions of customers and billions of events, you need to do that at scale.